Linxia City: Transport

 There are three bus stations in Linxia City.

 The South Bus Station, situated near the Daxia River bridge over which S309 enters the city from the southeast, is served by for frequent (hourly or half-hourly service) buses to Lanzhou, Xiahe, Hezuo, Kangle, Hezheng.
 The same South Bust Station and the West Bus Station (located on G213 in the northern part of the city) also have a number of departures every day to major cities throughout Gansu and to Xining in the neighboring Qinghai.

 The East Bus Station, located on G213 on the northeastern outskirts of the city, is primarily the hub for shuttle buses serving major towns in nearby counties.

 There are no railways, airports, or navigable waterways near Linxia City, but the popular Lianhua Tai (莲花台) dock, also known as Lianhua Gudu (莲花古渡 (Lianhua Old Ferry)), at the Liujiaxia Reservoir in the neighboring Linxia County serves as Linxia City's marine gate of sorts.

 The city is served by a local public bus system with 13 routes.

-Lanzhou–Hezuo railway is under construction and will offer intercity service to Lanzhou and Hezuo.
+The Lanzhou–Hezuo railway is under construction and will offer intercity service to Lanzhou and Hezuo.